Present owner - Andrew F. Shea, Original owner - Dr. James F. Richards.

 This corner lot was once the site of the Universalist Society Meeting house built in 1838.
 Punchard Ave., first called Universalist Court and was renamed after the Punchard Free high school was built in 1855.
 When the church disbanded in 1865 the Town of Andover purchased the lot and converted the former meetinghouse into a Grammar School in 1867.
 On Saturday April 26, 1879 the town auctioned off the property for $900 to the heirs of the Henry W. Abbott estate.
 The old Grammar school building was auctioned off for $75 to John H. Flint who sold it to Albert Bancroft a month later.
 Mr. Bancroft then moved it to his property at 9 Bancroft Road and converted into a barn.
 As stated above; the lot remained vacant for eight years then sold to Dr. James F. Richards for $1450 in April 1887.

-Punchard Avenue is road laid 1858 by William Sullivan of Lawrence ($ 4.25 per rod.)
-It was first called Universalist Ave and Court and was the way to the Punchard Free School.
+Punchard Avenue was laid out in 1858 by William Sullivan of Lawrence ($ 4.25 per rod.)
+It was first called Universalist Ave. and Court and was the way to the Punchard Free School.
+It was later extended along the south side of the Park then turned left and headed north connecting with Elm St. That extension was later renamed Whittier St.

 1872,1884, Not listed